The Pizza Head Show

-The Pizza Head Show (also known as The Pizza Hut Head Show or simply Pizza Head) was a live action advertising campaign used by Pizza Hut commercials from 1991 to 1999 to advertise their promotions and new menu items.
+The Pizza Head Show (also known as The Pizza Hut Head Show or simply Pizza Head) is a live-action advertising campaign used by Pizza Hut from 1993 to 1997 to advertise their promotions and new menu items.
 The commercials starred a slice of pizza named Pizza Head, who had a face made out of different toppings, and his pizza cutter nemesis named Steve who would try to cause him as much harm as possible.
-These advertising campaigns were produced by San Francisco's Goodby Silverstein & Partners and were directed by Walter Williams in a style similar to his earlier work, The Mr. Bill Show, which was a series of Saturday Night Live skits.
+These advertising campaigns were produced by San Francisco's Goodby Silverstein & Partners and were directed by Louisiana native Walter Williams in a style similar to his earlier work, The Mr. Bill Show, which was a series of Saturday Night Live skits.

+Background

 History

-On June 19, 1991, Pizza Hut sought to attract older youngsters, specifically 12-year-olds, to build its dine-in business.
-Through comedy writer Walter Williams and San Francisco advertising agency Goodby Silverstein & Partners, Pizza Hut created The Pizza Head Show series of television commercials to convey the message that Pizza Hut meant weird fun, the commercials featured spokes-character "Pizza Head" and his pizza-cutter nemesis, "Steve."
+In the early 1990s, Pizza Hut sought to attract children and pre-teenagers to build its dine-in business.
+Through comedy writer Walter Williams and San Francisco advertising agency Goodby, Silverstein & Partners, Pizza Hut created The Pizza Head Show, a series of television commercials to convey the message that Pizza Hut meant "weird fun".
+The commercials featured spokes-character Pizza Head and his pizza-cutter nemesis Steve.
+Comedy writer Williams was the creator of the Mr. Bill Show.